joonarafael/unsecure-software/docs/installation_manual.md

 ### Rebuilding The Application

-Make sure to rebuild the image after making changes to the source code for the fixed application.
-Stop the running container, delete the old image and execute again the same Docker command in the terminal:
+Make sure to completely rebuild the image after making changes to the source code for the fixed application. **Stop the running container**, **delete the old image** and execute again the same Docker command in the terminal:

 ```
 docker compose up --build -d
 ```

+If you can't see the changes, you're still running the old image.
+Stop the container, delete the image, and additionally delete Docker cache with `docker builder prune` to ensure a fresh build.
+Build the image again with command above.